ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #diagram-racing title="Proxied Connection Racing Setup"}

-As with proxied flows, the client specfies both a target hostname and an IP
+As with proxied flows, the client specifies both a target hostname and an IP
 protocol number in the scope of its request.
 When the IP proxy performs DNS
 resolution on behalf of the client, it can send the various remote address
 options to the client as separate routes.
 It can also ensure that the client